tsherwen/AC_tools/README.rst

 Functions within **AC_Tools** can be used for various tasks for handling model output and observations.

-An exmample would be importing NetCDF files or converting ctm.bpch files from a directory of GEOS-Chem_ output (with ``tracerinfo.dat`` and ``diaginfo.dat`` files).
-Or using GEOS-Chem_ NetCDf output to make a quick plot of surface ozone.
+An example would be importing NetCDF files or converting ctm.bpch files from a directory of GEOS-Chem_ output (with ``tracerinfo.dat`` and ``diaginfo.dat`` files).
+Or using GEOS-Chem_ NetCDF output to make a quick plot of surface ozone.

 If using within a python3 environment and GEOS-Chem